rajohan/GenConfigs/README.md

 Auto generate configs for eslint, prettier, stylelint and adds ignore files.

----

 ### Usage
 > Run `npx gen-configs` in the projects root folder and follow the CLI steps.

-**Note:** All dependencies will be installed automatically and tsconfig.json is also created when TypeScript is selected.
+###### All dependencies will be installed automatically and tsconfig.json is also created when TypeScript is selected.

 ---